xebia/terraform-azurerm-extension-gh-repo/README.md

 - Azure AD federated identity credentials for OIDC authentication to the environment
 - GitHub Actions environment secrets for Azure authentication

-The module can either create a new repository or work with an existing one by setting the `github_create_repo` variable.
+The module can either create a new repository or work with an existing one by setting the `create_repo` variable.

 ## Features